vortex-ninja/fsnd-catalog/README.md

 Project 'Catalog' for Udacity Fullstack Nanodegree program.
 Basic manager for categories and items with login functionality (Google Sign in).

 ### Goals
-1. Implement and learn CRUD functionality
+1. Implement and learn CRUD functionality.
-2. Connect application to the database
+2. Connect application to the database.
-3. Implement Sign In with google
+3. Implement Sign In with google.

 ### Setup
 1. Run `database_setup.py` to create the database.